Port Glossary

 What are component video ports?

 If you have an older TV that isn’t HDMI compatible, you can use these video ports to hook up your DVR or media player.
-And even if your TV does support HDMI, component ports can be handy for hooking up some previous-generation game consoles like PlayStation 3, PlayStation 2, Xbox 360, and Wii systems.
+And even if HDMI is available on your TV, component inputs can be handy for hooking up some previous-generation game consoles like PlayStation 3, PlayStation 2, Xbox 360, and Wii systems.

 What are S-video ports?